Customize Consent Preferences

 4. Use the Swan API on behalf of a user:

-• Without a user access token,
+• Without a user access token

-• Without asking the user to reconnect, and
+• Without asking the user to reconnect

-• Without using the refresh token.
+• Without using the refresh token

 Guide